georgebsr/img2pdf/README.md

 * express-session: Session middleware.
 * [nodemon](https://nodemon.io): Development server with auto-restart.

-### Contributing
+### FreeCodeCamp.com
-Contributions are welcome!
-Fork the repository and submit a pull request.
+Did that project with a freeCodeCamp course.